epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmRoleSpec defines the desired state of KeycloakRealmRole
+KeycloakRealmRoleSpec defines the desired state of KeycloakRealmRole.

 <table>
     <thead>